kaypacha/next-boilerplate/README.md

 **For other util commands** to development or production check on the ```package.json```

 ## :nail_care: Deploy Storybook on surge.sh with CircleCI
-### And generate comment with a link of the deploy on PRs
+### Make an automatic comment with a link of the deploy on PRs

 For this process you need to set 3 environment variables on CircleCI